 From time to time the relationship between Members and officers may break down or become strained.
 Whilst it will always be preferable to resolve matters informally, through conciliation by a senior manager or Member, officers will have final recourse to the Chief Fire Officer or to the Fire Authority's Monitoring Officer, as appropriate to the circumstances.
-In the first instance an initial approach may be made by a concerned officer to one of the Assistant Chief Fire Officers.
+In the first instance an initial approach may be made by a concerned officer to the Deputy Chief Fire Officer or the Assistant Chief Fire Officer.

-In the event of a complaint being upheld, the Chief Fire Officer the Monitoring Officer will advise the Chair of the Fire Authority and the appropriate Group Leader and decide on the course of action to be taken, following consultation with the Chair and Vice-Chair of the Standards, Audit and Performance Committee and the Monitoring Officer.
+In the event of a complaint being upheld, the Chief Fire Officer will advise the Chair of the Fire Authority and the appropriate Group Leader and decide on the course of action to be taken, following consultation with the Chair and Vice-Chair of the Standards and Human Resources Committee and the Monitoring Officer.